lukasz-madon/awesome-remote-job/README.md

   1. [Zamphyr](https://zamphyr.com/) - School 2.0 for learning computer science.
 Remote-first, 100% JavaScript mostly Meteor.
   1. [Zapier](https://zapier.com/about/)
   1. [ZipRecruiter](https://www.ziprecruiter.com/careers) - Perl/Catalyst shop that has some of the best Perl devs working remotely.
+  1. [The Appraisal Lane](https://www.theappraisallane.com/careers) - A third-party vehicle appraisal service.
+Working space mainly in Austin and Montevideo but available in other countries.

 ## Q&A
   1. Chegg Tutor: [Online tutoring jobs starting at $20+/hour](https://www.chegg.com/tutors/become-a-tutor/)